 Preparation is another issue affecting herbal supplements.
-Herb preparation and the parts used greatly affect its efficacy and attributes.
-For example, Echinacea’s various effects are dependent upon what part of the plant gets harvested, i.e., flowers, roots, or leaves.
-St. John’s Wort’s different benefits depend on the geographic location it was harvested from, its harvest time, whether fresh or dried plant material underwent processing, etc. The antibacterial activity of St. John’s Wort was shown to be higher when its collection took place in August compared to July.
+Herb preparation and the parts used significantly affect its efficacy and attributes.
+For example, Echinacea’s various effects depend on what part of the plant gets harvested, i.e., flowers, roots, or leaves.
+St. John’s Wort’s different benefits depending on the geographic location it was harvested from, its harvest time, whether fresh or dried plant material underwent processing, etc. The antibacterial activity of St. John’s Wort was shown to be higher when its collection took place in August compared to July.

 One method of alleviating these issues is through certification.
 In 2007, the FDA established regulations for dietary supplements called Current Good Manufacturing Practice (cGMP).
 It is a list of nonbinding recommendations in manufacturing, labeling, packing, or holding operations for dietary supplements.
-Manufacturers can certify their products for verification of active components and concentrations of heavy metals and other possible contaminants.
+Manufacturers can certify their products to verify active components and concentrations of heavy metals and other possible contaminants.

 Further research is necessary to standardize extraction methods and the preparation of herbal supplements so that their effectiveness is consistent.

 Because patients are generally reluctant to disclose their herbal supplementation, it is crucial to develop a trusting relationship that would allow patients to discuss dietary supplement use without reservation.
 All interprofessional healthcare team members need to be on the same page regarding herbal supplements, share information through open communication between team members, and deliver a consistent message to the patient.
 This approach will optimize therapeutic efficacy and reduce potential adverse effects.
 [Level 5].